Therocyn/park-hotel/README.md

 ```bash
 [~]         $ git clone https://github.com/Therocyn/park-hotel
 ```
-3. From now, you can either use JDK own compiler or an IDE (personally i like using Eclipse IDE) to run the exercises.
-4. The path of the main class of the program is: ```./park-hotel/src/aplicacao/Aplicacao.java```
+3. The path of the main class of the program is: ```./park-hotel/src/aplicacao/Aplicacao.java```
-5. From now, you can either use JDK own compiler or an IDE (personally i like using Eclipse IDE) to run the exercises.
+4. From now, you can either use JDK own compiler or an IDE (personally i like using Eclipse IDE) to run the exercises.
-6. If you want to see the code, you can open the ```.java``` files using a text editor.
+5. If you want to see the code, you can open the ```.java``` files using a text editor.

 ## Contributing
 Pull requests are welcome.